sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ![](./images/cipdemo/appconn_inventory_api.gif)

 Test both APIs using `cURL`.
 The input for the `orders` flow is the `order.json` file that was pulled down from the `techguides` github pull.

+If you want to review that the MQ portions are working properly, execute the following:

+1. Open a Terminal Window on Developer Machine
+2. Execute `sudo cloudctl login`
+3. User = `admin`
+4. Password=`admin`
+5. Set the namespace context to `acemq`
+5. Execute `kubectl get pods`
+6. Find the acemqserver pod and copy the full name to the clipboard
+7. Execute kubectl exec (use your actual pod name here) `acemqserver-ib-92e8-01` dspmq
+a.
+You will see acemqserver (Queue Manager running)
+8. To Browse a message in a queue: `kubectl exec -it acemqserver-ib-92e8-0 /opt/mqm/samp/bin/amqsbcg NEWORDER.ES`
+9. Get a message in a queue: `kubectl exec -it acemqserver-ib-92e8-0 /opt/mqm/samp/bin/amqsget NEWORDER.MQ`
+10. Again, replace the pod name above with your pod

 ## Create API Facades